cau-se/theodolite/docs/installation.md

 ### Random Scheduler

-Installation of the random scheduler can be enabled and via `randomScheduler.enabled`.
+Installation of the random scheduler can be enabled via `randomScheduler.enabled`.
 Please note that the random scheduler is neither required in operator mode nor in standalone mode.
 However, it has to be installed if benchmark executions should use random scheduling.

 **TODO:** link